Linked Account Statuses

 If you're seeing something that's not described below, follow our troubleshooting steps!

 In This Article

-You can think of this as the busy signal of statuses.
+You can think of Delayed (with the small wrench icon) as the busy signal of statuses.
 We're calling the financial institution to grab your recent transactions and they're letting us know they're a little busy at the moment — our call will have to wait.
 This is typically a temporary status, and don't worry — we'll keep calling them back and bear the elevator music on your behalf. 😓

-If transactions still aren’t importing and this error is persisting for 72 hours, here's what you can do:
+Here's what to do if transactions still aren’t importing and this error is persisting for 72 hours:

 - Name of the financial institution

 - Type of account (checking, credit card, investment, loan, etc.)

 - Date of the last transaction that imported